How to stop mask acne (a.k.a maskne)

 Do moisturize your face before and after wearing a face mask.

 Just like it’s super important to cleanse your face before and after wearing a face mask, it’s just as vital to moisturize your skin in order to put the hydration back into your face.
 Fact: over-dried skin can cause acne on its own!
-We love to use our Aloisia Honey Glow sheet mask after cleansing since it’s formulated for skin suffering from breakouts and chaffing.
+We love to use our Aloisia Honey Glow sheet masks after cleansing since it’s formulated for skin suffering from breakouts and chaffing.
 This mask purifies, soothes, and moisturizes inflamed, irritated, dry, and stressed skin with a deeply nourishing blend of honey, aloe barbadensis leaf extract, and green tea extract.
 So soothing and hydrating, especially after a long day!
+It's a great dry skin treatment!

 Don’t wear foundation on your face.